All Episodes

 That was the big story.

-Uh it's getting even bigger today.
+It's getting even bigger today.

 He gave it up on the Dream Act.

-What a loser, what a wimp, what a pansy.
+What a pansy.

-And now suddenly the story is Obama bestrides the world like a colossus again.
+And now suddenly the story is: Obama bestrides the world like a colossus again.

-He's had the most terrific week that anybody has ever had in the history of lame duck sessions, since the very first lame duck session was held two uh hundred years ago, back when it took uh three months to come by jackass from northern Maine to Washington, or whatever the reason, historical reason for this uh lame duck session, the uh period between November and the uh start of the new Congress is he has had the greatest lame duck session in the history of lame duck sessions.
+Since the very first lame duck session was held 200 years ago, back when it took three months to come by jackass from northern Maine to Washington or whatever the reason, historical reason for this lame duck session period between November and the start of the new Congress is he has had the greatest lame duck session in the history of lame duck sessions.

-He is he is back, his magic powers are restored.
+His magic powers are restored.

 This is the new media narrative.

-Uh he now says, he now says that it's time to pivot and focus on jobs and the economy.
+He now says that it's time to pivot and focus on jobs and the economy.

 That's awfully big of you.

-How long's he been in office for?
+How long has he been in office for now?

-Uh the dr the Drudge Report has has uh his pledge today.
+The Drudge Report has his pledge today.

 Today, Obama pledges singular focus on economy.

-Then they give us the headline from a year ago.
+Then they give us the headline from a year ago: Obama to focus hard on economy.

-Then they give us the headline from two years ago, Obama to put renewed focus on economy.
+Then they give us the headline from two years ago: Obama to put renewed focus on economy.

 The more he focuses like a laser on the economy, the less economy there is.

-Uh we've got a ten percent unemployment rate.
+We've got a 10% unemployment rate.

-It's a lot higher if you're a young person, it's a lot higher if you're black, it's a lot higher if you're living in certain cities in certain parts of the country.
+It's a lot higher if you're living in certain cities in certain parts of the country.

 This economy is dead.

-Uh the the e co this economy is not growing.
+This economy is not growing.

-You look at this uh unemployment rate which has increased on his watch, yet Obama has now decided that after prioritizing for the last month, uh don't ask, don't tell, and uh what was the other big achievement?
+Yet Obama has now decided that after prioritizing for the last month, don't ask, don't tell, and what was the other big achievement?

 Oh, the Food Safety Act.

-Uh this this is uh the ability to prioritize is what one looks for in a chief executive.
+The ability to prioritize is what one looks for in a chief executive.

-And and oh, oh, and new start.
+And, oh, oh, and new start.

-Uh Iran is shipping missiles to Venezuela.
+Iran is shipping missiles to Venezuela.

 They're having big celebrations in North Korea.

-The uh by the way, that is a great name.
+By the way, that is a great name.

-Uh that this is the uh Kim Jong il specialty.
+This is the Kim Jong-il specialty.

-And people say, Oh, well, there you go, there's nothing to worry about.
+And people say, oh, well, there you go.

 Who cares?

-Now, why should why should the United States' ability to develop a missile defense to protect Hawaii from Kim Jong il's no dong on the event that he uh fine-tunes the no dong and it actually goes in the direction he's firing it?
+Now, why should the United States' ability to develop a missile defense to protect Hawaii from Kim Jong-il's no-dong on the event that he fine-tunes the no-dong and it actually goes in the direction he's firing it, why should America's ability to develop a missile defense system be mortgaged to the Russians?

-This is a disco this is a disco era treaty.
+This is a disco era treaty.

 This is Donna Summer's last dance of a treaty.